Corgi Classics

-Corgi Classics Limited is a British die-cast scale model manufacturer established as an independent company in 1984, which has its origins in the Corgi Toys brand introduced by Mettoy in 1956.
+Corgi Classics Limited was a British die-cast scale model manufacturer established as an independent company in 1995, which has its origins in the Corgi Toys brand introduced by Mettoy in 1956.
 It is known for its British and North American vehicle models.

-Products currently manufactured and marketed by Corgi include die-cast scale model cars, airplanes, buses, and military.
+Products manufactured and marketed by Corgi included die-cast scale model cars, airplanes, buses, and military.

-The Corgi Toys era: 1956–1995
+In 2008 the company was acquired by Hornby Railways, who has owned the Corgi brand since then.